cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 \end{align}
 $$(p_moist)

 Since $(m_d - m_w) > 0$, the exponential term in equation {eq}`p_moist` is greater than one.
 Humidity thus seems to effectively increase the pressure, which is the opposite of what we would expect!
 This is indeed not true.
 The effect of a smaller air molar mass is twofold.
 First, it reduces the slope of the pressure vertical profile, because less mass "pushes down" the air column.
 Secondly, a lighter air column produces a smaller pressure at the surface, $p(0)$.
-Here, we fixed $p(0)\equiv p^\circ$, so that we are violating the law of conservation of mass.
-We will return on this topic in the following section.
+If we set $p(0)\equiv p^\circ$, we would be violating the law of conservation of mass.
+We will return on this topic when we have a better model.

 ### From dew point